What You Need to Know About Megaesophagus in Dogs

 Diagnosing Megaesophagus in Dogs

 Diagnosing megaesophagus in dogs isn’t always easy…at first.
-The regurgitation can be mistaken for vomiting, so the condition somewhat mimic an upset stomach.
+The regurgitation can be mistaken for vomiting, so the condition somewhat mimics an upset stomach.
 For several days, Kayla’s veterinarian thought her symptoms were being caused by kennel cough.
 When the symptoms persisted, however, and more regurgitation occurred, the vet knew there was another problem.
 She took x-rays, and they confirmed the diagnosis of megaesophagus.

 Regular x-rays will usually show signs of megaesophagus.
 A thoracic series, for example, can reveal air, fluid, or food in the esophagus.
 Small amounts of fluid and air are normal, but larger amounts aren’t.
 A standard x-ray can also reveal that the esophagus is dilated.
 An x-ray with a barium contrast might be used, as any enlargement of the esophagus will be better revealed.
 In some cases, fluoroscopy is used to show the constant motion of the esophagus.

 Occasionally, canine megaesophagus will resolve on its own, especially in puppies.
 Usually, however, this isn’t the case.
 The most important element in megaesophagus treatment is to feed and water the dog in a vertical position.
 Doing so allows the force of gravity to take the food into the stomach.
 Affected dogs can’t just be fed anything, either.
 The food must have the right consistency, and that consistency varies from dog to dog.
 The vet is experimenting with which foods will be best for Kayla and what consistency they should be.
 Some dogs do better with a thin gruel, some do best with a milkshake consistency, and others might handle “balls” of soft food better.
 Some vets recommend a food that’s low in protein, fat, and fiber and high in carbohydrates.
 Affected dogs should be fed several times a day.
-For more tips on feeding a dog with megaesophagus, click this link.

 Some dog owners chose to have a permanent feeding tube inserted into their pet.
 A feeding tube can make delivering nutrients easier for the dog owner, but the presence of the tube can be uncomfortable for the animal.
 Also, having feeding tubes inserted and changed regularly can be very expensive.